publiccodenet/publiccode.net/product-requirements-document.md

 ## User stories

-These user stories center on actions a specific user wants to take when they visit our website.
-They do not include the information or tools we need to make available in order for the user to achieve their goal.
+These are representational user stories based on discussions and feedback we’ve received.
+We believe these are the main goals of people who come to our website.

+If this doesn’t reflect your needs, please [raise an issue](https://github.com/publiccodenet/publiccode.net/issues) or [contact us](https://about.publiccode.net/organization/contact-details.html).

 ### Higher priority users